Chaitanya Chawla

 Face Recognition using Autoencoders and PCA

-C. Chawla, K. Brenner
+Chaitanya Chawla, Katherine Brenner

 Comparing different methods including Autoencoders and PCA, for feature representation in face reconstruction